EberlyODL/chem110/week-13/single-displacement-and-redox.md

 # Oxidation Number

-In the upcoming lecture we will learn about reduction and oxidation (redox) reactions.
-These reactions involve atoms either gaining or losing electrons.
  We can keep track of how many electrons an atom has using its oxidation number, a convention used to describe the charge of an atom.
 The rules for assigning oxidation numbers (also known as oxidation states) are described below.

 > 1) Oxidation state of an atom in elemental form is zero.